-Abstract: We examine the golden age of U.S. innovation by undertaking a major data collection exercise linking inventors from historical U.S. patents to Federal Censuses between 1880 and 1940, and to state and county-level aggregates.
-We provide a framework for analyzing key macro and micro-level determinants of innovation.
-We identify a strong relationship between patented inventions and long-run economic growth, and use an instrumental variables approach exploiting an historical shift in innovation activity during World War II to show that this relationship could be causal.
-We find that patenting activity is positively related to commonly postulated drivers of regional performance including population density, financial development and geographic connectedness.
-We also explore the correlation between innovation and social structure, as measured by slavery and religion.
-We then profile the characteristics of inventors and their life cycle, and find that inventors were highly educated, positively selected through exit early in their careers, delayed marriage, and tended to migrate to places that were conducive to innovation.
-Father's income and education were positively correlated with becoming an inventor, though not when controlling for the child's education.
-There were strong financial returns to technological development.
+Abstract: We examine the golden age of U.S. innovation by undertaking a major data collection exercise linking inventors from historical U.S. patents to Federal Censuses between 1880 and 1940 and to regional economic aggregates.
+We provide a theoretical framework to motivate the micro and macro-level stylized facts we uncover in the data.
+We show that inventors were highly educated and that father's income and education were important intergenerational transmission channels.
+Inventors tended to migrate to places that were conducive to innovation and they were positively selected through exit early in their careers.
+New inventors received more patent citations than incumbent inventors, suggesting a cycle of creative destruction.
+The financial returns to technological development were high.
+At the macro-level we identify a strong relationship between patented inventions and long-run economic growth, and use an instrumental variables approach exploiting an historical shift in innovation activity during World War II to show that this relationship could be causal.
 Finally, we document a U-shaped relationship between top income inequality and innovation, yet innovative places tended to be more socially mobile.
 Our new data help to address important questions related to innovation and long-run growth dynamics.

 Abstract: We build on the analysis in Akcigit, Grigsby, Nicholas (2017) by using US patent and Census data to examine the relationship between immigration and innovation.
 We construct a measure of foreign born expertise and show that technology areas where immigrant inventors were prevalent between 1880 and 1940 experienced more patenting and citations between 1940 and 2000.
 The contribution of immigrant inventors to US innovation was substantial.
 We also show that immigrant inventors were more productive than native born inventors; however they received significantly lower levels of labor income.
 The immigrant inventor wage-gap cannot be explained by differentials in productivity.